python/devguide/getting-started/generative-ai.rst

 - Make minimal, focused changes
 - Follow existing coding style and patterns
 - Write tests that exercise the change
+- Keep backwards compatibility with prior releases in mind.
+Existing tests may be ensuring specific API behaviors are maintained.

+Pay close attention to AI generated recommendations for testing changes.
+Provide input about Python's testing principles when guiding an AI model.
+Always review the output from an AI model before opening a pull request or issue, including proposed PR or issue titles and descriptions.

 Acceptable uses
 ===============